kylecorry31/LANN/README.md

 Only three simple steps to get started!

-1. Download [this .jar file](ArtificialNeuralNetwork-Kyle.jar?raw=true) and add it to your build path of your Java project.
+1. Download the .jar file from the [releases page](https://github.com/kylecorry31/Kynet/releases) and add it to your build path of your Java project.
 (Supports JDK 1.6+)

 2. Create a NeuralNetwork object and train it as seen in the example below.